karthis-testlab/playwright-ui-api-framework/README.md

 >
 > pages --> The 'pages' folder consists of various page classes that have relevant actions, designed based on the Page Object Model (POM).
 >
-> utils --> The 'utils' folder consist sets of functions that provide commonly used functionality or tools to make programming tasks easier.
-Here we have two libraries file.
-One is generating test data based on the need and another one is object repository helper which helps to fetch element from object repositories.
+> utils --> The 'utils' folder consists of sets of functions that provide commonly used functionality or tools to make programming tasks easier.
+Here we have two library files.
+One is generating test data based on the need and another one is object repository helper which helps to fetch elements from object repositories.
 >